Hotels, Hotels, Hotels, Accessibility

 Part 3

 Between Jordan River and Port Renfrew, signs will guide you to campgrounds and the entry points for hikes along the 47-km/29-mi Juan de Fuca Marine Trail—good for day hikers and overnight trekkers alike.
-One of the highlights of the trail is Botanical Beach, where tidal pools full of colourful sea life are always display.
-Those that want to leave the shore can book a whale watching tour to see the ocean’s most majestic creatures.
-Prefer fishing?
-Port Renfrew is an ideal base to book a trip for salt or freshwater trips, available year round.
+Get out on the water with a whale watching tour or a fishing charter.
+Port Renfrew is an ideal base for salt or freshwater fishing trips, available year round.
+Extend your stay with a seaside cabin at Wild Renfrew.

 Drive from Port Renfrew to the quaint community of Lake Cowichan.